inashukor/what-is-git-github/README.md

 example :
 1. create new folder in desktop (ex: ina-test-repo)
-2. open GIT BASH - go to folder ina-test-repo in desktop how?
+2. open GIT BASH - go to folder ina-test-repo in desktop.
+How?

                   1- $ pwd (print working directory- it shows current directory) /c/User/ina